 I’ll never forget my first day at a preschool called Little Saints.
 Having worked at questionable places before, I watched in amazement as the teachers spoke nicely to the children, listened to them and disciplined firmly but fairly.

 All the staff were like this, including the assistants and the headmistress.
 The children were also better behaved, calmer and took more responsibility for their actions.
-I realized that the environment as a whole was different and that any new teacher coming in would mould to fit the positive environment.
+I realized that the environment as a whole was different and that any new teacher coming in would mould to fit into the positive environment.

 8. Quality of Artwork